 Web performance analysis tools, such as Lighthouse and DebugBear, show a flag or recommendation when you have offscreen images on the page, and deferring them could improve your Web Vitals and other metrics.

-Google's Lighthouse tool (you can access it from Chrome DevTools' Lighthouse tab) shows a Defer offscreen images audit together with the potential savings in kilobytes and a list of the offscreen images present on the page:
+Google's Lighthouse tool (you can access it from Chrome DevTools' Lighthouse tab) shows a Defer offscreen images performance audit along with the potential savings in kilobytes and a list of the offscreen images present on the page:

-DebugBear's Lazy load offscreen images recommendation is a bit more detailed than Lighthouse's, as it shows the suggestion together with a rendering filmstrip (see in the upper part of the screenshot below) and the request waterfall data of offscreen images (see in the lower part of the screenshot below):
+DebugBear's Lazy load offscreen images recommendation provides more detailed information than Lighthouse's performance audit, as it shows the suggestion together with a rendering filmstrip (see in the upper part of the screenshot below) and the request waterfall data of offscreen images (see in the lower part of the screenshot below):

-Now, let's see how to defer offscreen images using HTML and then how to defer offscreen background images using CSS and JavaScript.
+Now, let's see how to defer offscreen images using HTML.

-The loading attribute allows you to define a download strategy for an HTML image or iframe.
+attribute allows you to define a download strategy for an HTML image or iframe.
+As it's supported by all modern browsers, you can use it in production without providing a fallback method.

-You can use it in the following way (don't forget to add the width and height attributes when lazy loading an image to prevent unexpected layout shifts):
+You can add it to your images in the following way (don't forget to include the width

 <img src="flowers.jpg" alt="Flowers" width="800" height="533" loading="lazy" />

-• The browser starts downloading the image file shortly before it appears in the viewport (when the image and the viewport start intersecting).
+:- The browser starts downloading the image file shortly before it appears in the viewport.

-• If the user doesn't move close to the location of the offscreen image (e.g. doesn't scroll the page down or move the cursor towards a slideout panel), it never downloads.
+- If the user doesn't move close to the location of the offscreen image (e.g. doesn't scroll the page down or move the cursor towards a slideout panel), the file never downloads.

 <figure>